alexmaret/openhab-binding-zmote/README.md

 - **configFile** (optional): The configuration file which contains the IR configuration downloaded from the ZMote webapp.
 This should be the full path to the file, e.g.
   "C:\OpenHAB\userdata\config\remote.json" on Windows or "/opt/openhab/userdata/config/remote.json"
   on Unix systems.
+If no configuration file is provided, only the "sendcode" channel can be used.
-- **url** (optional): The URL of the device.
-When configuring a Thing manually, the value will be overwritten by auto-discovery once the device becomes available.
+- **overrideUrl** (optional): The URL of the ZMote device.
+This can be used to override auto-discovery in case the device is in a different network segment and cannot be auto-discovered with UDP multicasts.
+If auto-discovery works, this option should not be set.
 - **retry** (optional): The number of retries in case the device is busy (Default:
   1).
 - **timeout** (optional): The time we wait in seconds until we give up connecting to